obi-amd64/OpenDonita-Dockerized/README.md

 After doing this, entering those domains in your browser should return an error.

-Now, copy all the files of this project in the computer choosen to be your own server, and launch it with:
+Now, copy all the files of this project in the computer choosen to be your own server, and install it with:

-    sudo ./congaserver.py

-It is important to launch it as root because it needs to bind to the port 80, and only root can do that.
-Also, if you want to be able to close your ssh connection with the Raspberry, you should launch it using *nohup* (or *screen* if you want to check it out):

-    sudo screen ./congaserver.py

-and detach by pressing *Ctrl+a*, then *d*.
-To reatach, just do

-    sudo screen -r
+    sudo ./install.sh

+After doing this, it will be installed in /opt/congaserver, a new systemd service will be created and enabled (which will be useful if the board reboots), but you still will have to launch it manually the first time with:

+    sudo systemctl start congaserver.service

 Now you can check if everything works by opening any of the previous domains in your browser.
 You should see this page: